 LIVE WITH YOUR CONJUGAL PARTNER IN CANADA AS PERMANENT RESIDENTS

-Proving that the couple could not get married or cohabitated for the reasons mentioned above, however, they have enough proof to demonstrate a mutually interdependent relationship.
+These reasons can be related but not limited to immigration barriers, religious reasons or sexual orientation.
+It must be proven that the couple could not get married or cohabitated for the reasons mentioned above.
+However, they have enough proof to demonstrate a mutually interdependent relationship.

 As your legal representatives, we will maintain contact with IRCC through the established channels and interpret for you all notifications and requests received from Immigration.

 The sponsoree can work in Canada while the application is in process, only if the spousal application is submitted as an inside Canada application and not an overseas application.
 The sponsoree would need to include an open work permit application as part of the inside spousal application.

 Yes, you can apply as common-law partners (as long as substantial proof of having lived together in an intimate relationship for at least 12 months consecutively can be provided) or as conjugal partners (if you can prove that have had a binding relationship for at least one year, but have not been able to live together for reasons beyond your control).

 They can be included in the application as accompanying dependent children and receive permanent residence status and the principal applicant (the sponsored sponsor).
 They will require a specific authorization from the other parent to permanently immigrate to Canada.

 No, but there are alternative programs to help them immigrate.
 For more information, please contact us, and we can provide a free assessment.

 To find out if you meet the requirements of any Canadian program, you can complete the form below and/or return the detailed questionnaire for a free assessment and a no-obligation quote.